 To create a predetermined time system, an observer collects data by videotaping a task performed once according to specifications.
 This recording is then broken down into a step-by-step process.
 The time it takes to perform the basic motions of each step is extracted from a database of time values that have been validated over decades of careful study and analysis.

 The result of this work is a labor standard.

 The Evolution of Modern Predetermined Motion Time Systems

-The PMTS approach to developing labor standards is dramatically better than a stop-watch time study because labor standards can be developed much more quickly (tasks only need to be observed once) and the resulting standards are significantly more accurate (time values are not affected by the skill level or mood of the observed employee).
+The PMTS approach to developing labor standards is dramatically better than a stop-watch time study.
+Using it can help you develop labor standards much more quickly, as tasks only need to be observed once.
+And the resulting standards are significantly more accurate because the work factor time unit values are not affected by the skill level or mood of the observed employee.

 In many cases, work measurement systems use a time measurement unit (TMU), defined as 0.00001 hours, or 0.036 seconds, as the basis for their time values.
 Measuring work in TMUs, it allows the measurer to make more accurate calculations without lengthy decimals.
 This is especially helpful in high-volume production environments.